The engine is live

 Actual · passive holdCatalog without distribution

-Spektra · hypothesisContinuous distribution
+Spektra · hypothesisContinuous distribution curve

 The space between the underwriter's decay curve and the Spektra curve is the value created.
 You buy cash flows priced for decay and hold them while the decay flips.